 – The ferroalloys segment registered a 25% drop in revenue in 2019 vs 2018.
 The company reported a loss of EUR 60 million, compared to yesterday’s close market cap at slightly below EUR 72 million.

 - Smaller producer:

-– Reported a 1,3-billion-rand loss, roughly equaling to 87 million USD.
+– Reported a 1,3-billion-rand loss, roughly equalling to 87 million USD.